-Accumulate your keywords that are relevant to your key question.
+Accumulate the keywords that are relevant to your key question.
 This will simplify your research question.
 This will help you search for relevant publications.
 You can take your sources from university libraries, journals, interviews, scientific databases, and more.
 Once you find the sources, ensure to make it clear whether or not they are truly relevant to your topic as well as research questions.

-Step 3: Evaluate and include sources
+Step 3: Evaluate And Include Sources

 Make sure when you have all the available information and sources, just access them once to know which is relevant.
 Because it is highly unlikely that you can fit everything that you read when you start writing.
 This is why it is suggested that you read all you have on the topic and only select the sources that are important to you.
-Prioritize them as per your convenience.
+Prioritize them at your convenience.

-Step 4: Recognizing Relationships, Chief goals, and left out spaces
+Step 4: Recognizing Relationships, Chief goals, And Left Out Spaces

 Before you even begin to write your literature review, ensure to determine the relationships between the studies that are already there.
 When you identify the relationships, it will help you organize the current knowledge, build a perfect outline for literature, as well as showcase your contribution to your own specific research area.

-Step 5: Create an Outline
+Step 5: Create An Outline

 One of the most important steps of a literature review is to create an outline.
 This will make it easy to get your body organized.
 Also, it makes sure that you have not missed anything.
 In other words, it gives a brief overview of what is about to be expected in your paper.
 Something like a preview of what comprises the paper.

-Step 6: Get on to Writing
+Step 6: Get On To Writing

 Once you have all the sources, notes, and citations at your disposal, just begin to write it all down finally.
 Just follow the plan you have made in relation to the structure and the format you will use.
 This will be according to the instructions given by your teacher.

-Step 7: Last-minute touches
+Step 7: Last-Minute Touches

 Do not forget to edit and proofread your document before you submit it.
 These are important points to keep in mind and will have a great impact on your review.
-Take out enough time for editing and proofreading, and not take it for granted.
+Take out enough time for editing and proofreading, and do not take it for granted.